-The following actuarial assumptions have been made in determining the present value as of 31 December 2020:
+The following actuarial assumptions were used in calculating the present value of the liabilities as at 31 December 2020:

-- a rate based on an annual interest rate of 0.5% (2019: 0.6%) was used to determine the discount factor.
-The assumption made is based on the yield data of long-term government securities with a 10-year maturity; - the assumption for the future level of salaries is based on the information provided by the management of the company and amounts to 5% annual growth compared to the previous reporting period (2019: - mortality according to the NSI mortality table for the total mortality of the population of Bulgaria for the period 2017 - 2019 (2019: 2016 - 2018); - turnover rate between 0% and 16%, depending on five different age groups (2019: between 0% and - early retirement due to illness between 0.03% and 0.32%, depending on five distinct age groups (2019: between 0.03% and 0.32%).
+- The discount factor is calculated by using as basis of 0.5% (2019: 0.6%).
+The assumption is based on yield data for long-term government securities with 10-year maturity; - The assumption for the future level of the salaries is based on the information provided by the Company's management and amounts to 5% annual growth compared to the prior reporting period (2019: 5%); - Mortality rate in accordance with the table issued by the National Statistics Institute for the total mortality rate of the population in Bulgaria for the period 2017-2019 (2019: 2016 2018); - Staff turnover rate from 0% to 16% for the five age groups formed (2019: between 0% and 16%); - Early retirement due to illness between 0.03% and 0.32% for the five age groups formed (2019: between 0.03% and 0.32%).

-This defined benefit plan creates an exposure of the company to the following risks: investment, interest rate, longevity risk, and wage increase risk.
-The management of the company defines them as follows:
+This defined benefit plan exposes the Company to the following risks: investment risk, interest risk, longevity risk and salary growth related risk: The Company's management defines them as follows: